Summer School (1987 film): Plot

-On the last day of school before summer vacation, physical education teacher Freddy Shoop (Mark Harmon) is preparing for a vacation to Hawaii with his girlfriend, Kim.
-Vice principal Phil Gills (Robin Thomas) hands out paper slips informing several underachievers that they must attend summer school for remedial English.
-This includes: easily distracted Pam House (Courtney Thorne-Smith); "nocturnal" Larry Kazamias, a male stripper (Ken Olandt); football jock Kevin Winchester (Patrick Labyorteaux); pregnant Rhonda Altobello (Shawnee Smith); geeky Alan Eakian (Richard Steven Horvitz); dyslexic Denise Green (Kelly Jo Minter); intimidating Jerome Watkins (Duane Davis), and two horror-film-obsessed underachievers, Dave Frazier (Gary Riley) and Francis Gremp, a.k.a.
-"Chainsaw" (Dean Cameron).
+At a Los Angeles area beach city high school, on the last day of school before summer vacation, physical education teacher Freddy Shoop is preparing for a vacation to Hawaii with his girlfriend, Kim.
+Vice principal Phil Gills hands out paper slips informing several underachievers that they must attend summer school for remedial English.
+Among the students are easily distracted Pam House; "nocturnal" Larry Kazamias, a male stripper; football jock Kevin Winchester; pregnant Rhonda Altobello; geeky Alan Eakian; dyslexic Denise Green; intimidating Jerome Watkins; and two horror film-obsessed underachievers, Dave Frazier and Francis Gremp, a.k.a.
+"Chainsaw".

-The teacher scheduled to teach the class, Mr. Dearadorian (Carl Reiner), wins the lottery and immediately quits, so Gills seeks an emergency replacement among the teachers still on school grounds, but each manages to evade him, guessing what he wants them to do.
-He finally corners Shoop, blackmailing him into taking the job or lose tenure.
+The teacher scheduled to lead the class, Mr. Dearadorian, unexpectedly wins the lottery and immediately quits, so Gills seeks an emergency replacement among the teachers still on school grounds.
+Each manages to evade him, quickly figuring out what he wants them to do, until he finally corners Shoop, blackmailing him into taking the job or lose tenure.
+Kim insists on going to Hawaii by herself despite Shoop's pleas for her to stay.

-On his first day, Shoop meets Robin Bishop (Kirstie Alley), who is teaching American History next door.
+On his first day, Shoop meets Robin Bishop, who is teaching American History next door.
 He falls for her, but she is already dating Gills.
 His first day is a disaster.
-Most of the students slack around, and Jerome goes to the bathroom and doesn't return.
-A beautiful Italian transfer student, Anna-Maria Mazarelli (Fabiana Udenio), is transferred to the class in order for her to work on her English, much to the delight of Dave and Chainsaw.
+Most of the students slack off, and Jerome goes to the bathroom and doesn't return.
+A beautiful Italian transfer student, Anna-Maria, is transferred to the class in order for her to work on her English, much to the delight of Dave and Chainsaw.
 After some students inexplicably leave and the remaining ones attempt to leave class as well, Shoop admits he has no idea how to teach them.
-Rather than studying, he and the students spend their first few days having fun going on "Field Trips" to the beach, a theme park, and a petting zoo until Alan's grandmother finds out and tells Gills.
+Rather than studying, he and the students spend their first few days having fun going to the beach, a theme park, and a petting zoo until Alan's grandmother finds out when he gets an allergy and tells Gills.